YASH-MOHARIR/Guessmetry/README.md

 - **Watch for themes**: Some prompts are Reddit-themed (like "upvote" or "snoo")
 - **Spelling flexibility**: Alternative spellings are accepted (e.g., "ice cream" vs "icecream")
 - **Close counts**: Even if you misspell slightly, you might get 5 points for a close match
+- **Act fast**: You can submit early if you're confident - no need to wait for the timer

 **Session End:**
 - After playing through all 25 prompts, your session is complete
 - Your final score is displayed
 - Start a new session to play again with reshuffled prompts
-- Each session tracks which prompts you've seen to prevent duplicates
+- Each session tracks which prompts you've seen to prevent duplicates within that session

 ### Technology Stack